 Term life policies are also a good choice for seniors who want to provide for their final expenses but whose age or health prevents them from obtaining a permanent life insurance policy at a reasonable rate.

 Anyone with a large amount of debt who wants to ensure that it can be paid off in a specified period of time will also find a term policy to be a good choice.
 This includes mortgages, large student loans, business loans, and other similar debts.
 Term life insurance can prevent family members from being left with a debt to pay and it can make the coverage more affordable while paying that debt down.
+If you want to consolidate your debt, try the free Debt Optimizer by MoneyTips.

 In sum, term life insurance is a good choice for anyone looking to keep premiums down while still obtaining a good amount of coverage.
 While it doesn't last as long as permanent life insurance, it will get most people through the portions of their life in which the coverage is needed the most.